mk4001/Tru-Control/README.md

 The project is based on a compact and low-power setup using a Raspberry Pi connected to the Truma Combi™ via a LIN interface.

-Thanks to the Raspberry Pi’s built-in wireless capabilities, Tru-Control supports two complementary usage modes:
+Thanks to the Raspberry Pi's built-in wireless capabilities, Tru-Control supports two complementary usage modes:

 - **Local mode**: direct peer‑to‑peer communication using Bluetooth Low Energy (BLE)
 - **Remote mode**: cloud-based communication via an MQTT broker